Chiark-Collective/Pointcept/report/main.typ

 This results in an over-clustering of objects within the same category, causing the network to potentially overfit by learning to group proximate objects too strongly in the classification.
 Additionally, the isolation of each sample means that the network's receptive field would predominantly encounter only one category at a time, which can lead to significant issues with stability and convergence during training, as the model lacks exposure to diverse category interactions within the same scene.

-To mitigate this, a bespoke algorithm employing the VTK library functionality was deployed to randomly splice and rejoin the library scene to attain a more locally diverse scene.
+To mitigate this, a bespoke algorithm employing the VTK library functionality was deployed to randomly splice and rejoin the library scene to attain a more locally diverse arrangement.
 The library component meshes were divided into small 2.5m² cells, which were then randomly sorted per category.
 From this set, 15% of the cells were allocated to the evaluation sample, 20% to the testing sample, and 65% to the training sample.
 To further ensure variability, each sample was randomly shuffled, and the cells were recombined in a spiral pattern to construct more compact and diverse scenes.
 The resulting training set is shown in @library_scene.